 Sydney Metro Northwest Urban Renewal Corridor

-Two new master planned communities in Sydney's northwest, on the doorstep of new, world-class public transport, with improved open space, new town squares, schools, pedestrian and cycling connections and local jobs.
+Three new master planned communities in Sydney's northwest, on the doorstep of new world class public transport, with new and improved open space, new schools, local jobs, new town squares and pedestrian and cycling connections.

 Western Sydney Airport Growth Area